scolobb/brsim/README.md

-description of the reactions of a reaction system and a context sequence, `brsim` can produce the corresponding result sequence, and, if required, an annotated description of the obtained interactive process, which includes listing, for each step, the context, the result, the full state, as well as the enabled reactions.  `brsim` also offers an interactive mode in which the contexts is to be provided by the user.
+description of the reactions of a reaction system and a context sequence, `brsim` can produce the corresponding result sequence, and, if required, an annotated description of the obtained interactive process, which includes listing for each step the context, the result, the full state, as well as the enabled reactions.  `brsim` also offers an interactive mode in which the context is to be provided by the user at every step.
 Finally, `brsim` can be used to list all the sets which are conserved in a reaction system.

 `brsim` is distributed under the terms of GNU GPLv3 license.